d3b4g/leonids/_posts/callme.md

 ## Introduction
-This is the Second challenge from ROP Emporium, named as **Split**.
+This is the third challenge from ROP Emporium, named as **Callme**.
 In this challenge we have to create a small ROP Chain which execute system and give us the flag to complete the challenge.
-Through out this i am going to use radare2 as much as i can, just for the sake of learning the tool.
-Radare2 is a complete framework for reverse-engineering and analyzing binaries.
-I assume that anyone reading this is familiar with the basics of binary exploitation, as i skipped explaining many basic things.

-###### Challenge Description
+> Challenge Description:
-Combine elements from the ret2win challenge that have been split apart to beat this challenge.
-Learn how to use another tool whilst crafting a short ROP chain.
+Reliably make consecutive calls to imported functions.
+Use some new techniques and learn about the Procedure Linkage Table.

 ###### Tools Used: